chax-at/prisma-filter/prisma-filter/README.md

 ## ⚠️ WARNING for NestJS 11+

-With NestJS 11+, you have to enable the extended query parser, otherwise the filter parser won't work (see [upgrade guide](https://docs.nestjs.com/migration-guide#express-v5)):
+With NestJS 11+, you have to enable the extended query parser, otherwise the filter parser won't work (see [migration guide](https://docs.nestjs.com/migration-guide#query-parameters-parsing)):

 ```ts
 async function bootstrap() {